 The above image is one of the first images taken by NASA’s Curiosity rover after its successful landing on Mars.

-Pasadena, California — NASA’s most advanced Mars rover Curiosity has landed on the Red Planet.
-The one-ton rover, hanging by ropes from a rocket backpack, touched down onto Mars Sunday to end a 36-week flight and begin a two-year investigation.
+NASA’s most advanced Mars rover Curiosity has landed on the Red Planet.
+The one-ton rover, hanging by ropes from a rocket backpack, touched down on Mars on Sunday, August 5, 2012, to end a 36-week flight and begin a two-year investigation.

 The Mars Science Laboratory (MSL) spacecraft that carried Curiosity succeeded in every step of the most complex landing ever attempted on Mars, including the final severing of the bridle cords and flyaway maneuver of the rocket backpack.